 Selecting the right cancer treatment center for a mesothelioma patient is not an easy task, but it might be the most important decision a family can make for a loved one.

-Do it carefully, and do it with urgency.
-The difference between cancer centers — when it comes to the treatment of malignant mesothelioma — can be startling.
+Do it carefully.
+The difference between cancer centers — when it comes to the treatment of malignant mesothelioma — can be worth exploring.

 There are hundreds of good cancer centers spread across the U.S., but only a small percentage of them really excel in the treatment of mesothelioma, the rare and aggressive cancer caused by asbestos exposure.